 For mild cases, no follow-up is needed.

 For more severe cases, follow until symptoms subside.

-Luks AM, McIntosh SE, Grissom CK et al. Wilderness Medical Soci...
+Luks AM, McIntosh SE, Grissom CK, et al. Wilderness Medical Society practice...

 T70.20XA Unspecified effects of high altitude, initial encounter